yascnay/yascnay/README.md

 ### 🔍 About Me

-I'm a Junior Data Analyst with 20 years of experience in the technology industry, and the last 4 years fully focused on developing data analytics skills.
-I enjoy transforming raw data into clear, actionable insights to help organizations make better decisions.
+I'm a technology professional with over 20 years of experience designing, developing, and maintaining data-driven systems.
+In recent years, I've focused on expanding my skills in data analytics, automation, and database optimization.
+I enjoy building solutions that make information easier to understand, access, and use—whether through clean data models, reliable processes, or simple visualizations.
+I'm passionate about continuous learning and always open to exploring new tools, technologies, and ways to solve real-world problems.

 I'm proficient in:
 - **Power BI** (including DAX and Power Query)